emmaneugene/CS102-social-magnet/docs/design_considerations.md

 #### Database Object

-DAOs are instantiated with the `Database` reference, which allows us to handle connection failures and re-establish them should they fail.
+DAOs call our web service, located under `server/`.

-* Upon a failed or lost connection, we throw a custom `DatabaseException` runtime exception which is bubbled up to the `App` event loop.
+* Upon a failed or lost connection, we throw a custom `ServerException` runtime exception which is bubbled up to the `App` event loop.
-* `App` will gracefully handle the connection failure, and try to re-establish the database connection.
+* `App` will gracefully handle the connection failure, and log the user out.

-* If a connection is re-established, we can simply reassign the connection as a member field of `Database`, allowing all DAOs to access the new connection again.

-#### DatabaseException

-As `java.sql.SQLException` is a checked exception, it is difficult to bubble the exception up from the DAO layer to the event loop layer without polluting the codebase with `throws`.

-Therefore, we created a simple runtime exception wrapper around `SQLException` which also allows us to handle other related database exceptions.

 #### Decoupling the Database and Application

-##### Using stored procedures
+##### Using stored procedures before transitioning to web service

+During initial development, the application connected to the database directly.
+Therefore, we had to make queries to the database.

-Initially, SQL queries were hardcoded in the application itself.
+At first, SQL queries were hardcoded in the application itself.

 ```java
 String queryString = String.join(" ",